You are currently viewing Granville Island Brewery Workers Set to Strike

 In one of the most expensive cities in the country, Granville Island Brewing workers’ wages start at $16.75 per hour, and most of the workers don’t get premiums and are making $20.97 an hour.

 Workers are also trying to protect good jobs in the community by stopping Granville Island Brewing from hiring lower-waged temp workers to be the “Brewer’s Assistant.”
-Aaron Nakonechny and his co-workers say that according to their Collective Bargaining Agreement, the work should be performed by unionized employees.
+Aaron Nalconechny and his co-workers say that according to their Collective Bargaining Agreement, the work should be performed by unionized employees.

 “We are trying to protect good jobs for workers in Vancouver, but the brewery seems to be solely interested in profits,” said Aaron, who’s been at the brewery for almost two years.
 “They are pushing to replace our labour in some areas with lower-paid, non-union, temp work.”